 We are registering the issuance of the common stock so that we will have the option of acquiring OP Units tendered for redemption in exchange for our common stock.
 Alternatively, the operating partnership may elect to pay cash for the OP Units tendered rather than issue common stock.
-Although we will incur expenses in connection with the registration of the 16,859,003 shares of common stock covered by this prospectus, we will not receive any cash proceeds upon their issuance.
+Although we will incur expenses in connection with the registration of the 585,777 shares of common stock covered by this prospectus, we will not receive any cash proceeds upon their issuance.

-Our common stock is listed on the New York Stock Exchange under the trading $\ensuremath{\mathsf{Symbol}}$ "HMT".
+Our common stock is listed on the New York Stock Exchange under the trading symbol "HMT."

-Consider carefully the risk factors beginning on page 8 in this prospectus for certain factors relevant to an investment in the common stock, including special considerations applicable to redeeming holders of OP Units.
+Consider carefully the risk factors beginning on page 4 in this prospectus and those incorporated by reference from our Form 10-K for the year ended December 31, 1999 for factors relevant to an investment in the common stock, including special considerations applicable to redeeming holders of OP Units.